Head to Head Survey: Weatherford International (WFTIQ) and The Competition

 |Weatherford International Competitors

-Weatherford International has higher revenue, but lower earnings than its rivals.
-Weatherford International is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Weatherford International has higher revenue, but lower earnings than its peers.
+Weatherford International is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Weatherford International rivals beat Weatherford International on 7 of the 10 factors compared.
+Weatherford International peers beat Weatherford International on 7 of the 10 factors compared.

 About Weatherford International